-- ➤ Once sewing is completed, the machine automatically sews reinforcement stitches, then stops - Raise the presser foot lever, remove the fabric, and then cut the threads. - Raise the buttonhole lever to its original position.
+- ► Once sewing is completed, the machine automatically sews reinforcement stitches, then stops - Cut the threads, raise the presser foot lever, and then remove the fabric. - Raise the buttonhole lever to its original position.

 If the fabric does not feed, for example, because it is too thick, increase the stitch length.
-For details, refer to "Adjusting the stitch length" (page 58).
+For details, refer to "Adjusting the stitch length" (page 56).